Is this the new normal for Patriots fans?

-FOXBORO -- Everything about Sunday’s New England Patriots’ season opener seemed off -- other than the fact that the hometown team won, beating the Miami Dolphins 21-11.
+Everything about Sunday’s New England Patriots’ season opener seemed off — other than the fact that the hometown team won, beating the Miami Dolphins 21-11.

 Winning is nothing new for the six-time Super Bowl champions.